bahar98/cloud/README.md

     https://github.com/OmerFI/PyForum/blob/main/backend/base/migrations/0008_alter_comment_content_alter_post_content_and_more.py : lines 14-18
     https://github.com/OmerFI/PyForum/blob/main/backend/base/admin.py : lines 7-11 & 44

-    (lines 18-25 have been overlooked in order to keep the service simple and lightweight)
+(Parts of the code that are about category, reply and profile are overlooked to keep the project simple and lightweight.
+Other parts are needed in all of the services.)